withinJoel/Elsa/Documentation/Syntax.md

 * `ipaddress` - To get the ip address.
 (Note: This feature requires internet)
 * `latency:` - To get the latency for a particular website. example: `latency:https://github.com/` (Note: This feature requires internet)
 * `httpstatuscode:` - To get the info about the HTTPS status code. example: `httpstatuscode:500`
+* `find:countrybydialingcode:` - To find the country based on the country's dialing code. example: `find:countrybydialingcode:+43`

 # Display
 * `screenwidth` - To get the screen width.